-Description The property comprises a purpose built first floor flat within a two storey block.
-Clorey Steerin Accommodation GROUND FLOOR: Entrance hallway.
-FIRST FLOOR: Landing, living room, three bedrooms, kitchen, utility room and shower room.
-Gross internal floor area (m2) 89m2 approximately.
-Neighbourhood and location The property is situated to the north of the City of Edinburgh within an established residential area where surrounding properties are of a similar age, type and style of construction.
-Within a reasonable distance, a range of facilities and amenities can be found.
-Age Built circa 1910.
-Weather Overcast but dry.
+Description The property comprises a converted main door ground floor flat within a two storey building.
+Accommodation GROUND FLOOR: Entrance hallway, living room, two bedrooms, kitchen and shower room.
+Gross internal floor area (m2) 76m2 approximately.
+Neighbourhood and location The property is situated within a mixed residential and commercial area located a short distance to the north of the town of Penicuik.
+Surrounding properties are of a varying age and type of construction.
+To the front of the property is a busy road.
+Age Built circa 1890 and subsequently altered to flats.
+Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimneys are formed in a mixture of pointed stone and rendered masonry with a mixture of metal and cement flashings.
+The chimney stacks are formed in a mixture of pointed stone and rendered masonry with a mixture of cement and metal flashings.
+The inspection of chimneys was undertaken from ground level only and various aspects were not visible.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.